pchaudhari23/Software_Notes/9. Software Engineering/Productivity expectations.md

 HIGHER MANAGEMENT:

 - Commits are tracked, PRs are tracked, the timestamp when we open, close and change status of JIRAs are tracked.
 Everything is monitored.
+- How it is tracked?
+The JIRA ticket number must be mentioned in the commit message.
+From there it is connected to PR.
+In JIRA ticket, under development dropdown in side panel, the branch and commits are mentioned.
 - At sprint end the report is generated, audit is done.
 And there if some gap is observed then questions and justifications are asked.

 ---